 4 mm of rope: yield strength 500 kg (5.0 kN), ultimate strength 1,000 kg (10 kN).

-as a spool with 125 m cable length (only at 3 mm and 4 mm)
+as a spool with 125 m rope length (only for 3 and 4 mm)

-sold by the meter-- in pre-assembled kits: Again, you get the amount indicated in the parts list for the respective kit (for example: '12 m') as one piece with plus tolerance.
-Since each kit is packaged individually, it is also possible to cut the steel cable in several pieces to the nearest centimeter.
-If you order an additional holder and cable for an extension piece (so, supplementing a pre-manufactured kit), you can write in the 'comments' field at 'Checkout' that the additional ordered cable amount from, say 3 ms, should not be separated, but rather attached to the standard length of the kit to be delivered.
-We would then deliver 15 m as one length of cable, rather than 12m + 3m.
+sold by the metre (in pre-assembled kits): here too, you will receive the quantity indicated in the parts list of the respective kit (e.g. '12 m') as one cable segment.
+Since each kit is packaged individually, it is also possible to cut the steel cable in several segments to the nearest centimeter.
+If you order additional components (mounts or extra cable for an extension piece, for example) to supplement a preassembled kit, you can write in the "comments" field at checkout that you would like to have the entire length of cable in one roll (for example, if you order a kit with a 12-metre cable and an additional 3-metre cable, we can deliver a 15-metre roll if you wish) and additionally ordered amount of rope (e.g. 3 m) should not be separate, but delivered attached to the standard length in the kit.
+We would then deliver 15 m as one length of rope, rather than 12m + 3m.

-The final cutting usually happens during the installation.
-Special cable cutters can be purchased here.
-The stainless steel cables are approximately four times harder than simple structural steel and often cannot be severed with bolt or side-cutters... at most, a hacksaw or grinder (in connection with insulating tape wrap, to prevent cable unravelling) may be effective.
-Caution: flying sparks when cutting/grinding may cause loss of resistance to corrosion, resulting in rust at the meeting point to other stainless steel parts-- wall brackets, etc.!
-For each end of the cable, a projection of approx. 10 cm-- together with corresponding elements, such as (end sleeves, muff) must be planned for; for 1.8 mm rope, 5 cm is sufficient.
+Installation instructions are available under each respective cable system.
+The final cutting of your cables is done during installation; special cable cutters can be purchased here.
+The stainless steel wire ropes are about four times harder than simple construction steel; cutting with bolt or side-cutters is extremely difficult if possible... a hacksaw or grinder (wrap insulating tape around the cut-off end, to prevent cable unravelling) can work.
+Caution: flying sparks when cutting may cause loss of resistance to corrosion and then cause rust at the meeting point with other stainless steel parts, such as wall brackets, etc.-- inviting rust!
+Each cable termination should project by about 10 cm (together with relevant elements-- end sleeves.)
+So with 1.8 mm rope, an overhang of 5 cm is sufficient.